rolster-developments/capacitor-otp-manager/readme.md

 # Rolster Capacitor OtpManager

-Plugin for OTP manager in mobile Android, Huawei and iOS.
+Plugin for OTP manager in mobile Android and Huawei.

 ## Installation